christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Partition-tolerance is in general a must-have for a distributed system.
 In the case of partitioning, users and clients expect the system to still be available and reliable, without compromising the safety by subsequent faulty behavior.
 The don't want to experience the interruption by the partitioning at all.
 For a replication protocol to be truly fault-tolerant for large-scale or geographically distributed systems, partitioning must be considered, as it is unavoidable, even partial partitioning as it has been shown.
 In consensus protocols, this is a mandatory requirement.
 Container orchestration services like Kubernetes help in resolving partitioning by _network reconfiguration_ if they detect node failures and partitioning, which must be taken into account be the consensus protocol.

-#### Disaster Recovery
+#### Disaster Recovery {#sec:disaster-recovery}

 Another type of failure that is important to address are _disasters_ in the data center. _Disaster recovery_ includes all actions taken when a primary system fails in such a way that it cannot be restored for some time, including the recovery of data and services at a secondary, surviving site.
 One important disaster recovery measure is _geo-replication_, which can be used to manage disasters of the type that render data centers unavailable due to, for example, a natural disaster such as a flood or earthquake.
-Geo-replication is discussed in more detail in subsection [@sec:geo-replication].
-Since disaster recovery is a complex subject area of its own that goes beyond the application of replication mechanisms, it is not discussed in detail in this thesis (apart from geo-replication).
+Geo-replication is discussed briefly in subsection [@sec:geo-replication].
+Since disaster recovery is a complex subject area of its own that goes beyond the application of replication mechanisms, it is not discussed in detail in this thesis.

 ### High Availability and Dependability {#sec:availability}